Hassan-LLC/tiktok_downloader/README.md

 1. Fork the repository using `https://github.com/Hassan-LLC/tiktok_downloader.git`.
 2. Make changes to the code and commit them using `git commit -m "Your commit message"`.
-3. Push your changes to your forked repository using `git push`.
+3. Push your changes to your pyforked repository using `git push`.
 4. Submit a pull request to the original repository.